Vaguery/gptp2015/markdown/manuscript.md

 It is, I think, because the myths of artificial intelligence and the linear narrative of science are so deeply intertwined.
 It is frowned upon to admit in a scientific paper, even when no mistakes were made, that the original vision and plan changed over the course of the project; rather we are expected to describe research _results_ as the inevitable outcomes of an ahistorical process, and erase all resistance and accommodation actually done by human beings in the context of their projects.
 Similarly, it feels somehow wrong to admit in a GP project, even if every parameter was set correctly, that the original vision and plan gave way to the inevitable surprises thrown up by GP's inherent tendencies to do just that.

-But insofar as GP _surprises us_---and that is its sole strength over more predictable and manageable frameworks---we will inevitably see a good fraction of those surprises as _disappointments_ rather than opportunities to adapt ourselves.
-I'd like to suggest we learn new ways to _accommodate_ those disappointments, and stop trying to make them go away.
+But insofar as GP _surprises us_, and since that is its sole strength over more predictable and manageable frameworks, we must inevitably see a good fraction of those surprises at least in part as _disappointments_ rather than encouraging opportunities to change our plans.
+Let's learn new ways to accommodate those disappointments, and stop trying to make them go away.

 # "TDD as if you meant it"